How Top Gun: Maverick uses ghosts, heists and flashbacks to bring closure to a high-octane love story, 36 years later.

-This also answers the fixation on planes, trains and automobiles as symbols of success, progress and product placement.
+This also resolves the fixation on planes, trains and automobiles as symbols of success, progress and product placement.
 Of course, it’s also about cinema as spectacle: its function is to entertain, astound and take us to places that are out of bounds or off the charts.

 Heists and heroes

 The Top Gun films use beach sports, up-tempo soundtracks and glistening, semi-naked bodies to build team work … though good luck suggesting that to your boss for the next office outing.

 In movies, at least, there’s another way: invoking a heist.
 As per heist movies from Reservoir Dogs to Ocean’s Eleven, this means:

 - Code names.
 In Top Gun they’re call signs: Maverick, Rooster, Phoenix … Bob.